 In this scenario, you’ll want to look for a free text messaging app.
-Google Voice or these Google Voice alternatives are all great options.
+Google Voice or these Google Voice alternatives are all great options (see below).

-Text message automation breaks down into two categories.
+Text message automation breaks down into two main categories.

-Most business text messaging platforms offer basic text message scheduling.
+Most all business texting platforms offer basic text message scheduling.
 This means scheduling one text message, to one person, one time.